 Disney World machines generally cost 50 cents plus your penny for pressed cents.

-There has been a recent trend to install 8-die electronic machines with touch screens; you pay extra for the technology: $1 for a single coin, or all 8 designs for $5 (three machines at Disney Springs and one at Hollywood Studios).
+There has been a recent trend to install 8-die electronic machines with touch screens; you pay extra for the technology: $1 for a single coin, or all 8 designs for $5.
 Those machines supply uncirculated zinc pennies, so you do not (and cannot) supply a penny.
 A 12-die machine is found at Hollywood Studios with a “Princess” set (price for entire set = $10; it started at Hollywood Studios but was moved in 2018).
 The electronic machines accept currency and credit cards.

 The dime machine at Space Mountain costs 75 cents plus your dime.
 Quarter machines are all $1 in quarters plus your quarter for pressed quarter machines.